AdobeDocs/analytics.en/help/implement/vars/page-vars/referrer.md

 You can set referrer to any string value, including data elements.

-## s.referrer in AppMeasurement and Launch custom code editor
+## s.referrer in AppMeasurement and custom code editor

 The `s.referrer` variable is a string containing the URL of the previous page.
 This variable can store a maximum of 255 bytes; values larger than 255 bytes are truncated.
 AppMeasurement automatically sets this variable to `document.referrer`; you do not need to set this variable unless you want to override the automatically collected value.